 Employees who anticipate a full refund may be exempt from withholding.
 This is different from employees who are exempt, like clergy or certain visa holders.
 The functionality of having your taxes withheld is one reason why some owners choose to be W-2 employees.

 The inverse is also true though.
 Some business owners who want to pay taxes separately may opt out of W-2 wages.
-For S corp owners specifically: the IRS may check on a business owner who does not pay themselves a “reasonable compensation” to avoid paying withholding taxes.
+For S corp owners specifically, the IRS may check on a business owner who does not pay themselves a “reasonable compensation” to avoid paying withholding taxes.
+(You can use tools like Payscale to research salaries.)

 How to receive dividends